BlockchainCommons/SmartCustodyBook/manuscript/01-riskmodel.md

 One method of *mitigation* is to modify the valuation of assets to drop them below your risk-tolerance line:

 1. *Consider the value of assets.* Look at each of the assets that has a risk, and consider whether their valuation could be decreased sufficiently to push the related nodal risks below the risk-tolerance line.
+This decision can be influenced by the purpose of the asset.
    a) Generally, it’s beneficial to move funds from hot wallets to cold storage.
-So, for each of your hot wallets, consider if     the funds there are actually being used for active trading.
-If     not, you should move some or all of the funds.
+So, for each of your hot wallets, consider if the purpose of some or all of the currency is actually investment, not trading.
+If so, you should move some or all of the funds.
    b) Even if you can’t push an asset below your risk-tolerance line, it can be worthwhile to move it closer to the line, because     that’s implicitly a reduction in risk
    c) Reducing some risks will inevitably result in increasing others.
 This is OK.
-If you’re generally happier with the gestalt of the new asset valuations, and in particular if you’ve shifted     risk from hot wallets to cold storage, then you’ve benefited     your overall setup.
+If you’re generally happier with the gestalt of the new asset valuations; if the risks better fit the purposes; and if you’ve shifted risk from hot wallets to cold storage, then you’ve benefited your overall setup.
    d) Don’t bother trying to reduce the valuation of cold storage or     those hot wallets where the funds are actually being actively     used; you’ll instead want to resolve their risks via     interdiction, prevention, or different mitigation methods.
 2. *Modify consequences.* Based on your asset valuation changes, modify the consequences for those assets, and also consider any linked interfaces and see if their consequences changed as well.
 (Generally, an interface *originating* with an asset is the one likely to be changed when the asset changes.)
 3. *Rechart if needed*.
 If any valuation changes were made, rechart as per step 8.